 - Melt butter.

-- Using palms of hands, rub Italian seasonings and parsley between palms under finely crushed and add to melted butter along with garlic powder and set aside.
+- Using your hands, rub Italian seasonings and parsley between palms under finely crushed and add to melted butter along with garlic powder and set aside.

-- Using half of the dough at a time, roll thin into a roughly 12 X 18 inch rectangle.
+- Using half of the dough at a time, roll thinly into a roughly 12 X 18-inch rectangle.

 - Sprinkle a very light layer of cheese over the pepperoni.